Molasses glazed cast iron salmon, glazed with molasses, bacon and balsamic vinegar, is a delicious meal you can whip up in under 30 minutes.

 - 1/8 teaspoon ground black pepper

 - 4 salmon filets 6-7 ounces each

 - 2 tablespoons olive oil

 - ½ teaspoon cracked black pepper

-- Cook bacon in a large skillet over medium high heat until crisp.
-Using a slotted spoon, remove bacon from pan and reserve bacon grease.
-Once bacon is cool, combine with vinaigrette ingredients.
+- Cook bacon in a medium cast iron skillet over medium high heat until crisp.
+Using a slotted spoon, remove the bacon from the pan and reserve the bacon grease.
+Once the bacon is cool, finely chop and set aside.

 - In a small saucepan whisk together the balsamic vinegar, molasses, garlic, ground black pepper and dried mustard.
 Simmer over medium low heat, stirring frequently, until the glaze begins to thicken, about two minutes.